dimplekumar1/ML-Outdoor-Construction-Scheduler-Predicting-Working-Days-with-Seattle-Weather/README.md

 - **Accuracy**: Measures the percentage of correct predictions for weather conditions and day types.
 - **Mean Absolute Error (MAE)**: Calculates the average difference between predicted and actual temperatures.
 - **Classification Reports**: Provides precision, recall, and F1-score for weather and day type classifications.

-### License:
-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.